 The ‘other guy’ wants you to believe that you don’t have any choices.
 The ‘other guy’ wants you to believe that you must concede to defeat, and this other way of living is to compromise your values.
-This leads to anxiety, depression, loneliness, anger, self-pity, and self-harm.
-This is no way to live.
+This leads to anxiety, depression, loneliness, resentment, self-pity, and self-harm.
+Betraying your values and then going through so many negative emotions is no way to live.
 The more choices you have, the better able you are to handle life’s anxiety-filled situations.
-The fewer choices you believe you have, the more intense the anxiety becomes.
-Your ability to choose may be your greatest weapon and one of your greatest character traits.
-Choose wisely based on who you are and how others have labeled you.
+Feeling like we don’t have many choices can lead to a feeling of helplessness and make our anxiety more intense.
+We need to recognize that our ability to choose may be our greatest weapon and one of our greatest character traits.
+Choose wisely based on who you are and not how others have labeled you.

+Reflection Prompts

+Bring to mind a time when you did something that goes against your values.
+Journal about how that made you feel and if it led to resentment in the future.

+Reflect on a time when living out your values brought joy or clarity.

+CHAPTER 3

 FOCUS

+Practical Living And Christianity

-There are so many things in the world that can take our focus.
-Like when we are walking across the street.
-A bird flying from one tree to another.
-We see things that attract us.
+The world is full of things that are trying to divert our focus from what’s important.
+Especially in today’s age, we’re in a continuous battle against all the distractions that surround us.
+For example, when we are walking across the street, and we hear a car horn, see a bird flying from one tree to another, or see a billboard ad, our thoughts immediately turn toward that direction.
+There are always things that will attract our attention to them.
 These things often change our thoughts, our emotions, and the direction we walk in life.
 Think about being late for an appointment and being stopped at a traffic light.
 In the car next to you, the person has a big dog with his head stuck out of the window doing something funny.
 You forget about being late for those few minutes and start to chuckle at the dog.
 We have so many gadgets in our society that take away our attention and focus.
-There seems to always be the ‘next big thing’ in the world that we must have.
-The latest iPhone, the latest android, the latest this and that.
-The commercials are meant to have us focus so much that We have to have this phone…NOW!
+There seems to always be the ‘next big thing’ in the world that we must consume or buy.
+The latest iPhone, the latest coffee drink, the latest this and that.
+That’s why marketing is so popular these days.
+The commercials we’re constantly seeing are the product of a brand’s marketing campaigns.
+And these commercials are trying to convince us that we must get this gadget or thing…NOW!

-The want to have this stuff often changes our focus and our direction.
-I grew up in the country.
-We drank grape sodas and ate sardines and crackers in the cotton fields in Alabama.
+Our want or desire to have this stuff often changes our focus and our direction from what’s essential to our core self.
+Let’s consider a personal anecdote here.
+I grew up in the countryside.
+We used to drink grape sodas and eat sardines and crackers in the cotton fields in Alabama.
 There was one particular thing that I always loved to eat as a boy: banana flips!
 These were so very good, sweet, and…WOW!
 They don’t make those anymore.
 The other day, I was thinking about a banana flip.
-I started an internet search.
-I searched so many sites.
+The thoughts occupied my mind, and soon, I’d started an internet search.
+I searched and browsed multiple sites looking for this childhood treat.
 Before I knew it, a couple of hours had passed.
-My focus and my direction were changed by wanting a banana flip!
+Did you see how my focus and my direction were changed by wanting a banana flip?